 The college provides email accounts for students.
-Students may view their e-mail user name and password as well as change their password by logging in to Single-Sign On and clicking the "Gmail" application link.
+Students may view their email username and password as well as change their password by logging in to Single-Sign On and clicking the "Gmail" application link.

-- In order for you to use your BPC email account you will need to be connected to the Internet and have a valid BPC account.
-For Web mail access you need a compatible Internet browser such as Google Chrome, Mozilla Firefox, or Safari. - Web mail users will need to hover over the link "insideBPC" from the Brewton-Parker College home page (www.bpc.edu) and then click the "My BPC (SSO)" button. - Student e-mail accounts are REQUIRED at Brewton-Parker College.
+- In order for you to use your Brewton-Parker College email account you will need to be connected to the Internet and have a valid Brewton-Parker College account.
+For email access you need a compatible Internet browser such as Google Chrome, Mozilla Firefox, or Safari. - Email users will need to hover over the "Log In" from the Brewton-Parker College home page (www.bpc.edu). - Student email accounts are REQUIRED at Brewton-Parker College.
 All course information and other official college communication will only be sent to campus email addresses.
-College-related communication will not be relayed to personal email addresses. - After graduation (or when the student leaves the college for another reason), students are allowed to retain their account for a maximum of one year.
-After one year, all account information is set to be deleted. - All student e-mail accounts have a 30 GB storage limit.
+College-related communication will not be relayed to personal email addresses. - After a student has graduated or moves to another institution, he/she will have ONE SEMESTER to migrate data to another email account.
+After said one semester (either Fall or Spring), IT will deactivate the student's account.
+IT will email the student to warn them about the upcoming deactivation.
+After one semester, all account information is set to be deleted. - All student email accounts have a 30 GB storage limit.
 If you reach 30 GB, your account will automatically lock and you will receive notification that you have reached your storage limit.
-You will not be able to send or receive any e-mail until you delete some of your stored e-mail. - A student's email account will be active as long as they are a student at Brewton-Parker College. - E-mail must not be used for purposes inconsistent with the mission of the college. - Transmission of chain letters, unrestricted bulk e-mail, junk e-mail, abusive, obscene, or libelous electronic messages is not permitted. - Users may not conceal, mask or misrepresent their identity when sending e-mail or other electronic messages. - Deliberate transmission or propagation of malicious programs such as viruses, worms, Trojan Horses or participation in denial of service attacks are subject to disciplinary and possible criminal action.
+You will not be able to send or receive any email until you delete some of your stored email.

+- A student's email account will be active as long as they are a student at Brewton-Parker College. - Email must not be used for purposes inconsistent with the mission of the college. - Transmission of chain letters, unrestricted bulk email, junk email, abusive, obscene, or libelous electronic messages is not permitted. - Users may not conceal, mask or misrepresent their identity when sending email or other electronic messages. - Deliberate transmission or propagation of malicious programs such as viruses, worms, Trojan Horses or participation in denial-of-service attacks are subject to disciplinary and possible criminal action.